 1977 - Residents experience integrated community living in The Arc's first alternative living units (ALU).

-1978 - Family Resources establishes a respite care program, homemaker services, transportation support, and a family training curriculum.
+1978 - Family Resources establishes a respite care program, transportation support and a family training curriculum.

 1978 - Seventeen new ALU's open their doors to 50 Rosewood residents as The Arc plays a vital role in Maryland's deinstitutionalization process.